paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 **If you followed an old version of this guide that did not include Updated SysNAND and want to switch to Updated SysNAND + Cakes, just restore your SysNAND from a pre-arm9loaderhax SysNAND backup *(such as `sysNAND_original.bin`)* using Decrypt9 and follow all of this Part.**

-**If you currently have Updated SysNAND + AuReiNAND and want to switch to Updated SysNAND + Cakes, just follow "Preparatory work" and "Configuring CakesFW".**
+**If you currently have Updated SysNAND + AuReiNand and want to switch to Updated SysNAND + Cakes, just follow "Preparatory work" and "Configuring CakesFW".**

-This guide uses "Updated SysNAND" mode, in which we copy our RedNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanant SysNAND hax with no RedNAND required at all.
+This guide uses "Updated SysNAND" mode, in which we copy our RedNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanent SysNAND hax with no RedNAND required at all.

 We will also setup the ability to launch Decrypt9 from arm9loaderhax, giving us the ability to unbrick our SysNAND from situations that would normally brick us by restoring from backup.